Louis Pasteur: Fermentation and germ theory of diseases

 Pasteur was motivated to investigate fermentation while working at Lille.
 In 1856 a local wine manufacturer, M. Bigot, whose son was one of Pasteur's students, sought for his advice on the problems of making beetroot alcohol and souring.
 Pasteur began his research in the topic by repeating and confirming works of Theodor Schwann, who demonstrated a decade earlier that yeast were alive.

 According to his son-in-law, René Vallery-Radot, in August 1857 Pasteur sent a paper about lactic acid fermentation to the Société des Sciences de Lille, but the paper was read three months later.
 A memoire was subsequently published on 30 November 1857.
 In the memoir, he developed his ideas stating that: "I intend to establish that, just as there is an alcoholic ferment, the yeast of beer, which is found everywhere that sugar is decomposed into alcohol and carbonic acid, so also there is a particular ferment, a lactic yeast, always present when sugar becomes lactic acid."

-Pasteur also wrote about alcoholic fermentation.
-It was published in full form in 1858.
+This memoir on alcoholic fermentation was published in full form in 1858.
 Jöns Jacob Berzelius and Justus von Liebig had proposed the theory that fermentation was caused by decomposition.
 Pasteur demonstrated that this theory was incorrect, and that yeast was responsible for fermentation to produce alcohol from sugar.
 He also demonstrated that, when a different microorganism contaminated the wine, lactic acid was produced, making the wine sour.
 In 1861, Pasteur observed that less sugar fermented per part of yeast when the yeast was exposed to air.
 The lower rate of fermentation aerobically became known as the Pasteur effect.